 X-Men: First Class ★★★★

-This, the fifth film and first prequel in the X-Men franchise, is a sweepingly rewarding origins story, tracing – under the sure direction of Matthew Vaughn – the roots of founder Professor X (played with wry English suavity by Scot James McAvoy), and his future nemesis, Magneto (a lithe, teeth-gritting Michael Fassbender).
-Going back to Nazi-occupied Poland in 1944 for a striking opening sequence, the action moves to the early 1960s for some effective, witty training sequences, and a climactic clash off the coast of Cuba (yes, they’ve audaciously co-opted the actual Missile Crisis).
-Nicholas Hoult and then-rising star Jennifer Lawrence give personality to the youthful cast.
+The self-refreshing X-Men franchise has grossed almost $5 billion over ten films so far.
+For me, it has the stylistic edge over branded stablemate the Marvel Cinematic Universe.
+I retain the softest spot for this, the fifth instalment and the second prequel, which, under the sure direction of Matthew Vaughn, traces the roots of various X-folk, including founder Professor X (played with wry English suavity by Scot James McAvoy) and future nemesis Magneto (a teeth-gritting Michael Fassbender).
+Returning to Nazi- occupied Poland in 1944 for a striking opening sequence, the action moves to the early 60s for some witty training sequences, and a climactic crisis off the coast of Cuba.
+Days of Future Past is showing tomorrow.

 For more of today’s free-to-air films, see our TV listings